mariojacob/z-downloads/readme.txt

 = Top features =

--   GDPR (DSGVO) compliant: IP address anonymization by default
+-   GDPR compliant: IP address anonymization by default
 -   Built-in security: direct path to the download file remains hidden
 -   Integrated help and documentation for all functions
 -   Download statistics